vlang/slower_tests/README.md

-This repository contains more tests for V's `crypto` related modules.
+This repository contains more tests for various vlib modules (in particular the `crypto` modules).

-These tests are more extensive, but also a lot bigger and a lot slower, than the ones in vlib/crypto.
+These tests are more extensive, but also a lot bigger and a lot slower, than the ones in vlib/ .

 The motivation for placing them here, in a separate repo, was explained in this discussion: <https://github.com/vlang/v/pull/22187> .